 Andrew J. Bacevich is Professor of History and International Relations at Boston University.
 A graduate of the U.S. Military Academy, he received his Ph.D. in American diplomatic history from Princeton.
 He is the author of Washington Rules: America’s Path to Permanent War (2010), The Limits of Power: The End of American Exceptionalism (2008), and The New American Militarism: How Americans Are Seduced by War (2005), among other books.

 Chantal Berman recently received her B.A. from Brown University with degrees in International Relations and Middle East Studies.
 She has conducted research on Iraqi refugee policies in Syria and Lebanon.
 Berman works as an Assistant Producer at Radio Open Source with Christopher Lydon.
 She is currently pursuing her PhD in Politics at Princeton University.

 Linda J. Bilmes, Daniel Patrick Moynihan Senior Lecturer in Public Policy at the Harvard Kennedy School, is a leading expert on U.S. budgeting and public finance.
 Bilmes was Assistant Secretary and Chief Financial Officer of the U.S. Department of Commerce during the Clinton administration.
 She is co-author (with Joseph Stiglitz) of the New York Times bestseller The Three Trillion Dollar War: The True Cost of the Iraq Conflict (2008).
 She has written extensively on the cost of war and veterans’ issues, including "Soldiers Returning from Iraq and Afghanistan: The Long-term Costs of Providing Veterans Medical Care and Disability Benefits” (2007).
 Bilmes is a member of the Council on Foreign Relations.

-Melani Cammett is Associate Professor of Political Science and the Dupee Faculty Fellow at the Watson Institute for International Studies at Brown University.
+Melani Cammett is Associate Professor of Political Science and a faculty associate at the Watson Institute for International Studies at Brown University.
 Cammett's new book, Compassionate Communalism: Welfare and Sectarianism in Lebanon (Cornell University Press, forthcoming), explores how politics shape the distribution of welfare goods by ethnic and sectarian organizations.
 Cammett has also published scholarly articles in the Journal of Conflict Resolution, World Politics, Studies in Comparative International Development, Comparative Politics, and World Development.
 During 2013-2014, Cammett is a Takemi Fellow in International Health at the Harvard School of Public Health with support from the Andrew W. Mellon Foundation.